HarshaBeth/Boston-Area-Price-and-Crime-Prediction/README.md

 - Next, we chose the evaluation metrics to be RMSE and R-squared.

+### Crime data model
+- As mentioned in the youtube video, the dataset for crime did not match well enough with the price dataset.
+The primary keys were mismatched, crime dataset uses 'district' and price dataset uses 'zipcode'.
+Therefore, we haven't modeled the crime dataset; however, we have explored the dataset thoroughly enough to give anyone who looks at the repo a detailed understanding of the crime dataset per district.

 ## Results